gabrielac07/gabi_2025/navigation/about.md

 - I play varsity tennis
 - My favorite foods are pizza and ice cream
 - My hobbies are: reading, drawing, baking, sewing, and traveling
+- My dad was born in the US but my mom was born and lived in Brazil

 ### Photos:
 ![img](../images/friends.png)